 Unfortunately, for many, this was not their early experience.
 If you grew up in a family that wasn’t responsive in this way, many will internalize this ‘trauma’.
 Parents who were too busy, addicted, stressed or not able to regulate their own emotions have a difficult time doing this for their children.
 The consequence is the struggles that really are universal.

 We all struggle in one way or another.
-At Therapy for People, our therapeutic techniques are designed to help anyone who is struggling – not just the mentally unwell or unfit individual.
-The average person who isn’t where they want to be in life will benefit from making contact with us.
+At Therapy for People, our therapeutic techniques are designed to help anyone who is struggling – not just the mentally unwell.
+We help average people get where they want to be in life.

 Therapy really is for everyone.